Ribeirao Preto Sao Paulo, Brazil Travel Guide

 Bars and pubs in Zona Sul feature genres from sertanejo to rock and jazz.
 Check local listings.

-Explore Ribeirão Preto's shopping scene, ranging ranging from traditional markets to modern malls.
+Explore Ribeirão Preto's shopping scene, ranging from old-fashioned markets to modern malls.

 RibeirãoShopping (upscale, national/global brands), Shopping Santa Úrsula (centrally located), Novo Shopping (outskirts) offer diverse retail options.